What's Monetary Compensation For ADA Violations By HOA

 If you live in a common-interest community with a homeowners association, you are probably aware that there are certain regulations and rules that will apply to common areas.
 Areas that are open to the public are also subject to the Americans with Disabilities Act (ADA), but if you have a disability that is protected under ADA and feel your rights have been violated, you may be curious about what steps to take next.

-If you are seeking monetary compensation for ADA violations by an HOA, DoNotPay can help you through the process.
+If you are seeking monetary , DoNotPay can help you through the process.

 What Is the Americans with Disabilities Act?

 The Americans with Disabilities Act (ADA), which was enacted in 1990, and is a civil rights law that protects individuals with disabilities from discrimination in areas of public life.
 This includes jobs, transportation, schools, and public or private places that are open to the general public.

 Disabilities that are protected under the ADA are those in which a physical or mental impairment substantially limits or more major life activities.
 These can include blindness, deafness, mobility impairment, bipolar disorder, and more.

 With respect to , the section on public accommodations is the most likely to be the most relevant.
 However, if an HOA employs more than 15 individuals, it is subject to ADA compliance as an employer.